sctech-tr/sctech-tr/projects.md

-TODO: organize this into categories (python, webapps, shell etc.)

 # B
 - <a href="https://github.com/sctech-tr/betterfetch">betterfetch</a> - a powerful fetch script for systems that support sh
 - <a href="https://github.com/sctech-tr/bluescreen-simulator">bluescreen-simulator</a> - a fake and harmless BSOD simulator!